lh3/asub/README.md

 #### What is asub used for?

 `asub` stands for "array submission".
 It greatly simplifies batch job submission on LSF (or Grid Engine with limited support).
-Briefly, it reads command lines from stdin or from a shell script and creates a job array with each job for one or multiple command lines in the input.
+Briefly, it reads mutually independent command lines from stdin or from a shell script and creates a job array with each job for one or multiple command lines in the input.